5 Ways to Observe Yom HaZikaron Outside Israel

 There is nothing remote or symbolic about Yom HaZikaron for Israelis.
 It is the day when you remember specific people in your family, or your friends or in your friends' families.
 It is a day to remember the people who graduated from the same school you go to, or those who were members of the same communities to which you belong.

-Though most of us in North America don’t have the same connection to those who have died in service to Israel, we can still observe Israeli Independence Day as we mourn from afar those who gave their lives to protect the Jewish State.
+Though most of us in North America don’t have the same connection to those who have died in service to Israel, we can still observe Israeli Memorial Day as we mourn from afar those who gave their lives to protect the Jewish State.

 - Observe two minutes of silence.